-Re-admitted students are usually expected, upon their return, to complete one quarter of clinical education or laboratory skills remediation before returning to their program's didactic courses.
+Re-admitted students are usually expected to sign a new enrollment agreement and to complete one quarter of clinical education or laboratory skills remediation before returning to their program's didactic courses.
 This clinical/laboratory time does not satisfy official program clinical hour requirements and will be transcripted as an audited course ("AU") for zero academic credits.